sneakysneak/docs/pages/utility-connectors/06-generic-webhook.md

 In this example, 2 Cycles have been used but the same procedure can be set up to chain together a whole series of Cycles.

+## Mid-Cycle Webhooks

+Webhook Steps can be used as the *first* Step in a Cycle as a way to receive data for processing, but they can also be used *part-way through* a Cycle - or "Mid-Cycle" - as a way of holding a Transaction until ready to proceed.

+A reason why a Transaction might need to be held could be when performing some remote account setup or requesting an intensive data query to be executed; tasks that could take minutes or even hours before they're completed.

+A Transaction will run through a Cycle as normal until it reaches a mid-Cycle Webhook Step.
+There it will wait until that Webhook Step receives a Request indicating the Transaction can continue.

+Mid-Cycle Webhooks have a **Webhook Mapping** section in Step Setup where you define what will trigger a Transaction to continue: you select the field in received Webhook Requests that will contain a value that matches another field found in the existing Transactions, e.g. a Job or Order ID.

+Each time the mid-Cycle Webhook receives a Request, it will look for the most recent Transaction that has a matching value for the Webhook Mapping defined, and run that Transaction from there.
+This can be done multiple times, causing a Transaction to be run from the mid-Cycle Webhook more than once.
+This can be useful when processing data such as Orders where a notification might be received each time its status changes (e.g. from Received, Picked, Packed to Despatched).
+In this situation, if you only wanted to continue when the Order's status was "Despatched", you could use a Decision Step after the Webhook Step to check the current status.

 ## Related Topics

 [How to add custom fields](./adding-custom-fields)